frdmn/Live.app/README.md

 Live.app
 ========

-JavaScript based web app to chat with your Xbox Live friends.
+Live.app is a client side JavaScript web app to message your Xbox Live friends.
+It uses the great RESTful [XboxAPI.com](https://xboxapi.com/) to communicate with Xbox Live.
+PouchDB is used as IndexDB/WebSQL storage to cache and deliver the actual informations more quickly and also to reduce the actual API calls to XboxAPI.
+You can adjust the caching per endpoint in the `settings.json` configuration file if needed.

-Work in progress!
+The project is a work in progress!

 ### Screenshots

-(These are just mockups at the moment, since this project is WIP!)
+(These are just mockups at the moment, since this project is still WIP!)

 Main page